Home » Business Email Etiquette Articles » Please Keep Business Social Media About Business

 Yes, you can say anything you want.
 And you have the right to “stand” for what you believe.
 But there is a time and place for everything.

-You can pipe in on threads and politized otherwise benign statements.
-You can also assume that others care what your point of views are.
-But know that approach then becomes part of your brand.
+You can pipe in on threads and make politized, otherwise benign statements.
+You can also assume that others care about your point of view.
+But know that your approach becomes part of your brand.

 Why polarize your business in this way?
-Again you could, but you are limiting your success and exposure to other great business folks.
+Again, you could, but you limit your success and exposure to other great business folks.
 Folks who just don’t want to get in the weeds on the issues that have nothing to do with doing business.

-So do everyone a favor.
-Stop hijacking business related conversations.
-Keep your commentary and contributions about your business and the business issues and topics at hand.
-Thanks in advance.
+So, please do everyone a favor and stop hijacking business-related conversations.
+Keep your commentary and contributions about your business and the issues and topics at hand.
+Thank you in advance.

 Share the knowledge!